practicehealth/spotify-clone-assignment/README.md

 git push origin main
 ```
 #### Make a Pull Request:
 Finally, navigate to your forked repository on GitHub and create a pull request to submit your changes.
-Provide a descriptive title and details about the changes you've made.
+Provide a descriptive title and details about the changes you've made. and your internshala name and email along with the PR.

 Resources
 [React Documentation](https://react.dev/)